Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Introduction

-\begin{theorem}[The exceptional Taub-NUT] This the metric with maximum chirality $k=1$ or $-1$.
-This manifold is scalar-flat and half-conformally flat, and has infinite $L^2$-norm of both $|\Ric|$ and $|\Riem|$.
-Growth of geodesic balls is quartic: $\Vol\,B(R)=O(R^4)$.
-Sectional curvature decays quadratically $|\Riem|=O(R^{-2})$ along all geodesics from the origin, except for the family of geodesic rays that make up an exceptional, totally geodesic codimension 2 holomorphic submanifold containing the origin.
-Along these rays, curvature does not decay: $|\Riem|=O(1)$. \end{theorem}
+The corresponding instanton is smooth, geodesically complete, toric, scalar flat, half-conformally flat, and K\"ahler.
+The metric has $\int|\Ric|^2=\int|\Riem|^2=\infty$.
+Volume growth is quartic: $\Vol\,B(R)=O(R^4)$.
+The Riemann tensor decays quadratically $|\Ric|,|W^-|=O(R^{-2})$ along all geodesics from the origin, except for the family of geodesic rays that make up a certain totally geodesic codimension 2 holomorphic submanifold containing the origin, along which it has no curvature decay: $|\Ric|=O(1)$ and $|W^-|=O(1)$.